ygda-org/programming-guide/sections/git-setup.md

 You can provide a name (i.e. "ygda-guide-game") and set its visibility.
 We will ask you to keep this repository public so officers are able to easily access your game.
 <p align="center" width="100%"><img src="../images/git-setup/new_repo_creation.png" width=50%></p>

-Congrats!
 You've just made a repository!
 Now, copy the link to your repository, since it will come in handy soon.

-### GitHub Desktop vs. Command Line
+### GitHub Desktop vs. Command Line (CLI)
-You have two different methods you can go about working with GitHub now: GitHub Desktop or via a terminal.
+You have two different methods you can go about working with GitHub now: GitHub Desktop or via the CLI.
 There honestly isn't a choice that is "better" than the other, so it just depends on your own preferences.

 >Navigate to the [GitHub CLI tutorial page](./git-cli-setup.md) if you'd prefer using it over GitHub Desktop.